-- 4.2.3 Exemptions: The following are exempt from Standard CIP-007-5: - 4.2.3.1 Cyber Assets at Facilities regulated by the Canadian Nuclear Safety Commission. - 4.2.3.2 Cyber Assets associated with communication networks and data communication links between discrete Electronic Security Perimeters. - 4.2.3.3 The systems, structures, and components that are regulated by the Nuclear Regulatory Commission under a cyber security plan pursuant to 10 C.F.R.
-Section 73.54.
+- 4.2.3 Exemptions: The following are exempt from Standard CIP-007-6: - 4.2.3.1 Cyber Assets at Facilities regulated by the Canadian Nuclear Safety Commission. - 4.2.3.2 Cyber Assets associated with communication networks and data communication links between discrete Electronic Security Perimeters. - 4.2.3.3 The systems, structures, and components that are regulated by the Nuclear Regulatory Commission under a cyber security plan pursuant to 10 C.F.R.
+Section 73.54. - 4.2.3.4 For Distribution Providers, the systems and equipment that are not included in section 4.2.1 above.